-“I worked for a smaller ambulance service in Raytown, Mo. for 4 years after I got my license.
+“I worked for a smaller ambulance service in Raytown, Mo. for 4 years after I got my certificate.
 We worked 24 hours on and 48 hours off.
 I’m not sure if I even really had a life, because I was working so much,” Chugg said.

 She further explained that occasionally her shifts would continue throughout the night and she would not get any sleep.
 Chugg explained that these shifts often resulted from being short-staffed, and were indeed mentally and physically draining.

 “Now I work for Children’s Mercy Kansas City, on the Critical Care Transport Team.
 I have been there 6 years now,” Chugg said.
 “I have the weekend option so I work every Saturday and Sunday.”